Jeffreyo3/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+ [x] Explain the difference between `Relational Databases` and `SQL`.

+  - Relationsal Databases are tables that store data similar to how spreadsheets store data (through tables and rows).
+SQL is the way in which data can be retrieved from or written to a relational database.

-- [ ] Why do tables need a `primary key`?
+ [x] Why do tables need a `primary key`?

+  - Tables need a primary key in order to ensure ther is a unique identifier on every row.
+It is possible that fields such as name, age, location, quantity, zip code, city, address, etc. can all have duplicate fields if the database contains enough data.

-- [ ] What is the name given to a table column that references the primary key on another table.
+ [x] What is the name given to a table column that references the primary key on another table.

+  - Foriegn Key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+ [x] What do we need in order to have a _many to many_ relationship between two tables.

+  - Intermediary tables

 ## Minimum Viable Product